1363V4/le.guide/_posts/2024-09-02-future_trip.md

 > on one or two metrics: price / duration.
 >
 > unfortunately, this means
-> they are vulnerable to the
+> they are vulnerable to
 > [goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law)
 > and companies develop shadow pricing.
 >